 The price of inaction is steep.
 No investment leads to continued congestion, inefficient movement of goods and services, and continued severe and fatal crashes.

-- U.S HWY 10 EXPANSION (PDF) - From 4 to six lanes through the city of Coon Rapids.
+- U.S. HWY 10 Strategic Congestion Mitigation (PDF) - Extend six lanes through the city of Coon Rapids.

 - U.S HWY 10 / U.S HWY 169 (PDF) - Ramsey Boulevard and Sunfish Lake Boulevard